kimvais/nimismies/README.md

 # nimismies

-This project aims to be easy-to-deploy certificate authority (CA) with a web based UI
+This project aims to be easy-to-deploy certificate authority (CA) with a web based UI.
+It will run on Django and OpenSSL (via M2Crypto)

+## Features

+* None for the time being, really

+In addition to the basic CA functionality (issuing Certificates!)
+I plan on adding support for OSCP, SCEP and HSMs.

 ## License